SUSE/doc-unversioned/trento/migration/systemd-install.md

 ### Install Prometheus (Optional)

-[Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to display a series of charts for each host with useful information about the CPU load, memory, and other important metrics.
+[Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended, as it allows Trento to display charts for each host with useful information about the CPU load, memory, and other important metrics.

-> **Note:** If you choose not to install Prometheus or to provide an existing installation, ensure that `CHARTS_ENABLED` is set to false in the Trento web RPM configuration file, which is stored at `/etc/trento/trento-web`, or when it is provided to the Trento web container.
+> **Note:** If you choose not to install Prometheus, or you choose to use an existing installation, make sure that `CHARTS_ENABLED` is set to `false` in the Trento web RPM configuration file stored at `/etc/trento/trento-web`, or when it is provided to the Trento web container.

 #### <a id="prometheus_install_option_1"></a>Option 1: Use existing installation

 Minimal required Prometheus version is **2.28.0**.

-If you have an [existing Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/), ensure to set the PROMETHEUS_URL environment variable with your Prometheus server's URL as part of the Docker command when creating the `trento-web` container or configuring the RPM packages.
-Use [Trento's Prometheus configuration](#prometheus_trento_configuration) as a reference to adjust the Prometheus configuration.
+If you have a [existing Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/), ensure to set the PROMETHEUS_URL environment variable to your Prometheus server's URL as part of the Docker command when creating the  `trento-web` container or configuring the RPM packages.
+Use [Trento's Prometheus configuration] as a reference to adjust the Prometheus configuration.

 #### Option 2: Install Prometheus using the **unsupported** PackageHub repository

 [PackageHub](https://packagehub.suse.com/) packages are tested by SUSE, but they do not come with the same level of support as the core SLES packages.
 Users should assess the suitability of these packages based on their own risk tolerance and support needs.

 1. Enable PackageHub repository: